00mjk/isomorfeus-project/ruby/isomorfeus-data/docs/common_api.md

   Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.

+A `execute_save` block must be defined, to execute the actual save of data.
+This block must return a instance if the class at hand or a Hash resembling the arguments to `self.new`, see documentation of the individual classes.
+Returning nil indicates that the save failed for some reason.
+Alternatively a exception may be thrown.

 ### Destroying Data

 All LucidData *instances* support the following methods for destroying data: